Below are frequently asked questions from the Office of Student Conduct. If your question is not addressed, contact the office directly.

 Depending on the violation(s) and your cumulative student conduct record, possible sanctions include, but are not limited to, formal warning, educational programs, restitution, probation, suspension, and/or dismissal from the University.

-describes potential sanctions for a variety of violation types.
+on our homepage which describes potential sanctions for a variety of violation types.
 Sanctions are designed to be consistent across colleges and residential areas.
 However, cases are evaluated on an individual basis and not subject to precedent as in the civil and criminal court systems.

 How long can I be on probation or suspended from the University?